Last updated on September 20th, 2022

-The fundamental purpose of CAC is the calculation of the full cost of earning a new customer over a defined period.
+Now back to CAC.
+The fundamental purpose of this metric is to calculate the full cost of acquiring a new customer over a defined period.

-Put simply: if your CAC is smaller than your Average Revenue Per Paying User (ARPPU) over the long-term, then you make money.
-From a business point of view, the lower, the better.
+Put simply, if your CAC is smaller than your Average Revenue Per Paying User (ARPPU) over the long term, you make money.
+From a business point of view, the lower, the better because your margin grows.

 If your CAC is low, then your campaign is profitable.
 In this circumstance, it’s logical to let it run.
 However, in the real world, nothing is that simple.
 Be sure to consider payback time in your CAC calculations because with advertising you pay the costs now, but receive the revenue later.* In extreme circumstances, a company can suffer from severe cash flow constraints, even while running profitable LTV campaigns.
 In some cases, this can threaten the entire business.

 You can measure the CAC index in isolation, a process that has some value.
 However, if you compare it with other metrics, you get a much better – and more accurate – picture of how your marketing campaigns are performing.
 Let’s explore how you assess your CAC in combination with your LTV (Lifetime Value of your customer).
 If you’re interested in this topic, read more on how to set up a solid LTV).

 Your marketing efforts aim to find channels with a high LTV:CAC ratio and are scalable.
 It doesn’t make sense to spend all of your time on channels that only deliver small numbers of customers.